drakkan/sftpgo/README.md

 ## Virtual folders

-Directories outside the user home directory or based on a different storage provider can be exposed as virtual folders, more information [here](./docs/virtual-folders.md).
+Directories outside the user home directory or based on a different storage provider can be mapped as virtual folders, more information [here](./docs/virtual-folders.md).

 ## Other hooks